Skip to content

 Embed the above “Muscle Relaxer Side Effects” Infographic to your Website

-How Do Muscle Relaxers Make you Feel?
+How Do Muscle Relaxers Make You Feel?

 A muscle relaxer tends to make you feel relaxed and reduce muscle tension.
 Many people experience fatigue or drowsiness due to taking a muscle relaxer.
-Other common side effects include dizziness, nausea, diarrhea, and headaches.
+However, some people may experience side effects such as drowsiness, nausea, dizziness, diarrhea, blurred vision, headaches, and difficulty concentrating.

 How Do Muscle Relaxers Make you Feel in terms of Spasms?